 Rear Admiral Upper Half (O-8)

 The Rear Admiral Upper Half is a two-star flag officer.
 Similar to the Rear Admiral Lower Half, the RADM commands a large fleet of the coastline.
-RADMs hold superior authority and experience and are ready to coordinate responses upon emergency in their sector.
+RADMs hold superior authority and experience and are ready to coordinate responses to emergencies in their sector.